fluid-media/fluid-media.github.io/deepdocs.md

 - What are the right authoring primitives for a computational medium for _explanation_?
 - What are the right domain primitives to provide for the domain of deep learning, and at what level of abstraction?
 - Should we do a formative study, and if so, who can we interview?
 Who should we recruit for an evaluation study?
+- What affordances might we provide for automatically documenting a model, or else taking as much of the burden as possible off the author?

 Challenges